Aidan-97/assortedprojects/README.md

   - Improve changing background image functionality (sometimes fine, but sometimes shows gray background briefly before loading next image, interval that images change at seems inconsistent sometimes too)

 ## Other Projects
-More interesting than the exercise solutions, but not as large/complex as the Ratchet & Clank Weapon Game, these are a mix of small-to-medium games/programs including: Hangman, Tic-Tac-Toe & an Anagram Game all made in Java, as well as the aforementioned Breakout game made in JavaScript
+More interesting than the exercise solutions, but not as large/complex as the Ratchet & Clank Weapon Game, these are a mix of small-to-medium games/programs including: Hangman, Tic-Tac-Toe & an Anagram Game all made in Java, as well as the aforementioned Breakout game made in JavaScript.

 ## Codility & Hackajob Practice Exercises
 Small programs, solutions to an assortment of programming practice exercises found on the Codility & Hackajob platforms.
-All of these were done in Java
+All of these were done in Java.